Anthony Young (baseball): Career

 Over roughly the same time period from April 14, 1992, to May 1, 1994, Young—as a Met and later a Cub—made 27 consecutive starts without a win.
 He made 13 quality starts among those 27, but his teams went 4–23 in those games.
 Before the 1994 season, the Mets traded Young and minor leaguer Ottis Smith to the Chicago Cubs for José Vizcaíno.
 He signed with the Houston Astros for the 1996 season.
 For his career, he finished with a record of 15 wins and 48 losses for a winning percentage of .238.
+He had a ERA+ of 100 and a positive WAR of 1.3 over his six-year career, illustrating the drawback of relying on the win metric as a barometer for pitcher quality.

 Personal life

 After retiring, Young worked for eight years in a chemical plant.
 He also coached youth leagues and offered pitching lessons in Kingwood, Texas.
 He was the father of three.

 In January 2017, Young revealed that he had been diagnosed with an inoperable brain tumor.
 Doctors were unsure at the time if the tumor was malignant.
 He underwent chemotherapy and reported in February that the tumor had shrunk.
 On June 27, 2017, his ex-teammate, Lenny Harris, reported on social media that Young was in a coma.
 Later that day, Young died at the age of 51.
+He is buried in Forest Park Lawndale Cemetery in Houston.